Any growth marketing that works starts with a “growth model”.

 As you’ve seen from the last issue, Andy John’s knows growth.
 Being on the teams for Facebook, Twitter, Quora, and now WealthFront, he’s got the chops to prove it.
-In this post, he contents that growth is a skillset that both brands and marketers need to work on.
-He also provides a number of key principles of growth, as well as his best idea of a foundational growth model, and finally an in depth case study on Amazon.
+In this post, he contends that growth is a skill set that both brands and marketers need to work on.
+He also provides a number of key principles of growth, as well as his best idea of a foundational growth model, and finally an in-depth case study on Amazon.
 Use these tips and tools to improve your own growth model.

-If you’re looking for an epic guide to content marketing, this looks like it could be it.
-The team at Webris breaks down content marketing into four major areas and goes from there.
-In this guide you can find everything from how to start by creating amazing content to how to promote that content.
-The guide also has a great list of links and resources you can refer back to for further study.
-With this guide, you’re going to have a pretty epic tool to boost your content marketing.
+If you’re looking for an epic guide to content marketing geared for startups, this looks like it could be it.
+The team at Press Farm breaks down content marketing into step by step instructions and goes from there.
+In this guide, you can find everything from how to start by creating amazing content to how to use visual content.
+The guide also has advice on how to create evergreen content and content promotion tips.
+With this guide, you’re going to have a pretty epic resource to boost your content marketing.

-Pitching via cold email outreach can be a tedious, and let’s face it, not that enjoyable of a task that can have a low return on investment.
-That’s what ReplyApp tries to help solve, by saving you quite a bit of time and effort.
-So how do they do that?
+Pitching via cold email outreach can be tedious.
+And let’s face it, not that enjoyable.
+It’s a task that can have a low return on investment.
+That’s what Reply.io tries to help solve, by saving you quite a bit of time and effort.
+Use it for both inbound and outbound sales, fundraising, biz dev, and even recruiting.
+So how does it work?
 Simple by tapping into automation.
-First, you set up a sequence of emails (including automated replies), any replies you get will appear right in your inbox, and finally you can get detailed analytics to see what’s working.
+First, you set up a sequence of emails (including automated replies), any replies you get will appear right in your inbox, and finally, you can get detailed analytics to see what’s working.

 We all know that agile teams work on a sprint, but the fact of the matter is, content marketing can be more of a marathon at times, making it hard to see a way to meld the two together.
 But, there is a way to make it work, it’s the technique called parallel content marketing sprints.
 In this method, there are two different teams that follow along parallel lines and focus on two different things, one team on just content and the other team on all other parts of marketing.